by Cynthia Eze

 However, the client onboarding process is not so easy as there are a couple of elements that challenge and contribute to its success.
 This article will address these challenges and aim to provide solutions for a seamless customer onboarding process.

-Here are some of the challenges that a lot of business face in trying to implement KYC processes.
+Here are some of the challenges that a lot of businesses face in trying to implement KYC processes.

 In yet another global client onboarding survey by Forrester in 2014, it was reported that “over 64% percent of banks report lost deals and revenue due to problems in the current onboarding process with more than 20 percent of respondents indicating they’ve lost between 26 and 50 percent of new business opportunities as a result of issues during onboarding.”